shakacode/react-webpack-rails-tutorial/README.md

 ### RubyMine and WebStorm
 Special thanks to [JetBrains](https://www.jetbrains.com) for their great tools: [RubyMine](https://www.jetbrains.com/ruby/) and [WebStorm](https://www.jetbrains.com/webstorm/).
 Some developers of this project use RubyMine at the top level, mostly for Ruby work, and we use WebStorm opened up to the `client` directory to focus on JSX and Sass files.

-## Open Code of Conduct
-This project adheres to the [Open Code of Conduct](http://todogroup.org/opencodeofconduct/#fetch/opensource@github.com).
-By participating, you are expected to uphold this code.

 ## About [ShakaCode](http://www.shakacode.com/)
 If you would like to know more about ShakaCode, please read [Who Is ShakaCode](http://www.shakacode.com/2015/09/17/who-is-shaka-code.html) and [Success the ShakaCode Way!](http://www.shakacode.com/2015/11/26/success-the-shakacode-way.html)